Hüseyin Hilmi the Socialist: Socialist Party of Turkey

 After the Armistice of Mudros (Mondros Mütakeresi) Hüseyin Hilmi returned to Istanbul.
 On 20 February 1325 (1919), the Socialist Party of Turkey (Türkiye Sosyalist Fırkası, TSF) was founded by Hüseyin Hilmi and another 13 persons.
 Compared to the Ottoman Socialist Party, the Socialist Party of Turkey was positioned more to the left.
-Also TSF was a member of the Second International.The Party published the newspaper İdrak.
+Also TSF was a member of the Second International.
+The Party published the newspaper İdrak.

 Strikes and TSF

 In Istanbul, in 1920, the Ottoman worker class launched several strikes for occupation of the country, poor wages, and other reasons.
 In this atmosphere, TSF became popular among Istanbul workers.
+According to Yılmaz, Hilmi "gained renown for his leadership during significant labor strikes, including those involving tanners, dockworkers, and tramway employees."

 Second Congress and dissolution

 On 31 October 1920 Party prepared a second congress.
 In this congress Hüseyin Hilmi became founder and unchangeable leader.
 With this, the opposition tried to exile Hilmi and friends.
 But Hilmi and Hilmi's friends survived this opposition.
 With this, the opposition split from the party and founded the Independent Socialist Party.
 After the split, the party lost power.